 As a not-for-profit organization, the AAA shall prescribe an initial filing fee and a case service fee to compensate it for the cost of providing administrative services.
 The fees in effect when the fee or charge is incurred shall be applicable.

-The filing fee shall be advanced by the initiating party or parties, subject to final apportionment by the arbitrator in the award.
+The filing fee shall be advanced by the claimant, subject to final apportionment by the arbitrator in the award.